alaric-kuo/QSM-QTE-FATE-Integrated-Seismic-Field-Observation/README.md

 # 17. Rights and attribution

-Copyright © 2026 A&J Management Consulting Limited.
+Copyright © 2026 A&J Management Consulting Limited Company.
 All rights reserved.

 This repository is published for scientific inspection, citation, and reproducibility evaluation.
 The original NEES experimental data remain with the dataset provider and are subject to the original source terms.